13pixlar/sticky-list/README.md

 <h5>How can I add the entry ID to the list?</h5>

-1. Add a field to your form and note the ID of that field
-2. Add this code to your functions.php
+Add a field to your form and note the ID of that field and then add this code to your functions.php

 ```PHP
 add_filter('filter_entries','add_entry_id' );